bertquin/project/README.md

-# Website portfolio scripts in SQL, R, Python, and Tableua
+# Website portfolio scripts in SQL, R, Python, and Tableau